 You can usually guess someone’s New Year’s resolution because it often involves losing weight, getting into better shape, or cooking more nutritious meals.

 Look, we’re not trying to throw shade.
 If those are your goals, they’re impressive.
-Drop those pounds, build that muscle, try Blue Apron—we’re with you.
+Drop those pounds, build that muscle, try kelp—we’re with you.

 But beyond getting healthier, what about getting wealthier?
 Every January, many people focus on their bodies but tend to overlook their financial fitness.